SangeethaDurgam8/Shopify-Analysis-using-Power-BI/README.md

 **Shopify Sales & Customer Funnel Report**
 This Power BI dashboard provides a comprehensive overview of Shopify's sales performance, customer behavior, and retention metrics.

-**Purpose**
-To visualize and analyze:
+**Purpose**: To visualize and analyze

-Sales transactions and performance
+1. Sales transactions and performance

-Customer acquisition and retention trends
+2. Customer acquisition and retention trends

-Regional performance across provinces and cities
+3. Regional performance across provinces and cities

 Key KPIs like LTV, repeat rate, and purchase frequency